 Densities for the SL parcels 39, 22, 41 and the SL portions of parcels 21 and 28 may be transferred to the PR district.

 Density from the ski-back trail Parcel “A” may be transferred to other PR parcels

+Density from the Mammoth Crossings projects, up to a total of 30 rooms, may be transferred to Parcel 19 for use in connection with the development of the Inn at the Village project (Area 19A of Parcel 19).
+This density transfer shall be implemented through a density transfer covenant recorded on title of the properties involved in the density transfer.

 ii.
 Density and uses may be transferred among the three MC sites, provided that aggregate density is maintained at or below the maximum of 80 rpa, that requirements of the Community Benefits/Incentive Zoning policies are met, and that all development and design standards are maintained, including adherence to maximum height standards and massing as shown in Figures 3-5.
 No density may be transferred from Sites 2 or 3 to Site 1.
-Any density transfer shall be subject to review for conformance with the CEQA analysis for the Mammoth Crossing sites.
+Any density transfer shall be subject to review for conformance with the CEQA analysis for the Mammoth Crossing sites and, if applicable, the CEQA analysis for the Inn at the Village site (Area 19A of Parcel 19).

-ii.
+iii.
 Density exchanges may permit greater density per acre on one parcel subject to a commensurate reduction in density on the other parcel when all other development requirements can be met.